-The name "sundar ban" is translated to mean "beautiful forest".
-A UNESCO World Heritage Site, the Sundarbans National Park is a magnificent tangle of mangrove jungle that's the only one of its kind in the world.
+The name "sundarban" is translated to mean "beautiful forest".
+A UNESCO World Heritage Site, the Sundarbans National Park has a magnificent tangle of mangrove forest that's the largest in the world.
 It's spread over approximately 10,000 square kilometers at the mouth of the Ganges and Brahmaputra rivers between India and Bangladesh, and bordering the Bay of Bengal.
-Around 35% of the Sundarbans lies in India.
+About 35% of the Sundarbans lies in India and the remainder is in Bangladesh.

 The Indian part is made up of 102 islands and just over half of them are inhabited.